digitalpalidictionary/rus/src/install_android_dicttango.md

 **Copy** the three DPD files to this folder: **`/Android/data/cn.jimex.dict/files/Dictionaries`**

+⚠️ If you are having security issues and cannot access that folder, try copying the files using a computer.

 Open up the app to tweak some more settings.

 ## Add Dictionaries